 This article will help you learn the basics of how you can make your own QR barcode labels for a range of applications.
-In particular, we will focus on labeling equipment and tools with QR codes so that any person with a smartphone can scan the barcode and learn valuable additional information.
+In particular, we’ll focus on labeling equipment with QR codes so that any person with a smartphone can scan the barcode and learn valuable additional information.

 So if you’re ready to learn more, read on.